So you want to learn how to start freelance writing?

 There’s no sign-up process and you don’t create a profile.
 Just find a job that fits your skills and apply online.
 Another cool feature – the site includes resources that bloggers can use to improve their own blog.

 Contena is a great site because they provide you with the most up to date job listing information without making you scour job boards.
-Because remember, when you’re searching for clients, you aren’t making money!
+Because remember, when you’re searching for leads, you aren’t making money!

 Plus, when you sign up with Contena, you get a ton of writing bonuses.
 They have their own online course, writing pitch templates, and even some coaching as well.